UCL/MoSpec/README.md

 # MoSpec
-Ideas for specifying motion in medical imaging
+Ideas for specifying motion in medical imaging.

+Please see the associated Wiki page (click the `Wiki` button above).